lrjoshi/webpage/content/post/second-post.md

 library (Rsubread)
 ```

-Actually for this simulation I created a small .fasta file pulling some of the sequences from the **Senecavirus A** genome.
-I created a fasta file with few contigs each containing about 70-100 basepairs , and named each contig as read 1, read 2 and so on.And I pulled some sequences from the Zika virus.
-I will be aligning my reads using Senecavirus genome as a reference.
-So, Zika virus reads should be ignored by Rsubread while aligning.
+For this simulation I created a small .fasta file by pulling some of the sequences from the **Senecavirus A** genome.
+I created a fasta file with a few contigs each containing about 70-100 basepairs , and named each contig as read 1, read 2 and so on.
+And  I also pulled some sequences from the Zika virus which are names as Zika1 and Zika2.
+I will be aligning my reads to Senecavirus A genome.
+So, Zika virus reads should not be counted by Rsubread while aligning.

+Sequences extracted:

 ```
 >read1